PranavRudra/CMSC216/ProcessControl.md

 ### Signals

-- message to process to notify it of an event
+- message to process to notify it of an event (i.e. `SIGILL` is sent by kernel to indicate illegal instruction)
-- sample kernel-sent signals
-  - `SIGSEGV`: segmentation fault
-  - `SIGILL`: illegal instruction
-- sample user-sent signals
-  - `SIGINT`: user-interrupt (Ctrl-C)
-  - `SIGTSTP`: terminal stop (Ctrl-Z)

 ## Linux Commands